ainize-team/ainize-workspace-images/README.md

-# ML Workspace
+# Huggingface Torch
-This branch is for creating Ainize Workspace images for machine learning developers or machine learning  researcher.
+This branch is for creating Ainize Workspace images for machine learning developers or machine learning researcher using hugginface.

 ## Development Extension
 * [Jupyter Notebook](https://jupyter.org/)